 Then, in late 2016, I stepped up and bought a 2015 Range Rover Sport.
 It had 10,500 miles and cost me $61,000 after tax.
 If I had purchase the car new, it would have cost me $81,000 after tax.
 I wanted a safer car for our expecting son.
 I wanted the safest car possible.

 It’s been more than six years since I purchased the Range Rover Sport and I feel zero buyer’s remorse.
 Therefore, I got to thinking about how I was able to conquer buyer’s remorse when purchasing an expensive vehicle.

 Here are some tips that helped me eradicate all guilt of spending a lot of money on a car.

-Eliminating Buyer’s Remorse When Buying A Car
+Eliminating Buyer’s Remorse When Buying An Expensive Car

-1) Know the streets are a war zone.
-Within the past two years I’ve witnessed five car accidents and driven by at least a dozen more.
-About 70% of the time I drive somewhere, I experience or witness a close call: drivers running red lights, speeding, sideswipes, distracted cellphone driving, road rage, drunk driving, and more.
+In the past two years I’ve witnessed five car accidents and driven by at least a dozen more.
+About 70% of the time I drive somewhere, I experience or witness a close call.
+Examples include drivers running red lights, speeding, sideswipes, distracted cellphone driving, road rage, drunk driving, and more.